Alek Thomas Preview, Player Props: Diamondbacks vs. Reds

 Alek Thomas At The Plate

-- Thomas has picked up a hit in 51.8% of his 83 games this season, with at least two hits in 19.3% of those games.

-- He has hit a long ball in seven games this season (8.4%), homering in 2.5% of his trips to the dish.
+- Looking at the 84 games he has played this year, he's hit a long ball in seven of them (8.3%), and in 2.4% of his trips to the plate.

-- In 24.1% of his games this season, Thomas has had at least one RBI.
-He's picked up more than one in 3.6%.

-- In 30 of 83 games this year, he has scored, and seven of those games included multiple runs.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.